pokey/blind_files/README.md

 Running on OS X
 ---------------

-This script takes an input dir, and generates a script, `blind.sh`, that can be used to blind the files in the input dir.
+This script takes an input dir, and generates a directory containing a script, `blind.sh`, that can be used to blind the files in the input dir.
 It also generates a mapping csv, `mapping.csv`, that can be used after the user has done the analysis to see how the original names map to blinded names.

 The script has two modes of operation: